Cam0105/Cam0105/README.md

 ### ·.° ʚ about me & this journey ɞ °.·

 🌸 **hello!** i'm documenting my path of learning new, beautiful things guided purely by curiosity.
-🌸 here you'll find a blend of my academic adventures (from equations to logic) and little personal tech projects crafted with care.
+🌸 here you'll find a blend of my academic adventures and little personal tech projects crafted with care.
 🌸 every repository is a small step, a new experiment, or a creative spark brought to life.

 ---